CupertinoAlliance/CupertinoAlliance.github.io/content/en/guides/starting-a-micronation/starting-a-micronation.md

 These principles were set up in the book Good Flag, Bad Flag, compiled by Ted Kaye.
 It is a great read and I'll recommend you read it.
 A report also by the North American Vexillological Association called "The Commission's Report and the Guiding Principles on Flag Design" is also a good read when making a flag.
-Good, free software to make your flags include • Paint.net (my personal favorite)
+Good, free software to make your flags include:
+• Paint.net (my personal favorite)
 • GIMP
 • Inkscape
-These ones are more basic and limited in features
+These ones are more basic and limited in features:
 • Tennessine
 • Flagmaker